103rd Expeditionary Sustainment Command: Operation Enduring Freedom

+Operation Spartan Shield

+In August 2025, the 103rd ESC deployed to Kuwait as part of Operation Spartan Shield.
+In March 2026, six soldiers were killed in Iranian missile strikes on Kuwait, a retaliation for the then-ongoing Operation Epic Fury.
+The Soldiers were WO3 Robert Marzan of Sacramento, California, 53; MAJ Jeffrey O'Brien of Indianola, Iowa; CPT Cody Khork of Winter Haven, Florida, 35; SFC Noah Tietjens of Bellevue, Nebraska, 42; SFC Nicole Amor of White Bear Lake, Minnesota, 39; and SGT (posthumous promotion from SPC) Declan Coady of West Des Moines, Iowa, 20.

 Unit Insignia

 Shoulder Sleeve Insignia (SSI)

 On a yellow disc 2+1/2 in in diameter, a blue horizontal base, overall a green giant cactus, all with a 1/8 in Army green border.
 The cactus represents the home area of the unit in the Southwest when it was first organized and is symbolic of the unit's nickname.

-The shoulder sleeve insignia was originally approved for the 103d Division on 14 October 1922 and the approval specified the segment at the bottom of the disc to be the color of the branch of service.
+The shoulder sleeve insignia was originally approved for the 103rd Division on 14 October 1922 and the approval specified the segment at the bottom of the disc to be the color of the branch of service.
 On 18 June 1935, the authorization was amended to standardize the design with the segment at the bottom of the disc to be blue.
 It was redesignated for the 103rd Command Headquarters (Divisional) on 23 October 1963.
 It was redesignated for the 103rd Support Command on 29 March 1978.
 The insignia was redesignated effective 16 September 1993, for the 103rd Infantry Division.
 It was redesignated effective 16 September 2006, for the 103rd Expeditionary Sustainment Command and updated to add a symbolism.